jnyloef/jnyloef.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper [Distributed Optimal Allocation with Quantized Communication and Privacy-Preserving Guarantees](https://www.sciencedirect.com/science/article/pii/S2405896323001118) is accepted for presentation at the 4th IFAC Workshop on Cyber-Physical and Human Systems CPHS 2022 (Houston, TX).
+Our paper [Distributed Optimal Allocation with Quantized Communication and Privacy-Preserving Guarantees](https://www.sciencedirect.com/science/article/pii/S2405896323001118) is accepted for publication in International Federation of Automatic Control (IFAC) Papers Online and presentation at the 4th IFAC Workshop on Cyber-Physical and Human Systems CPHS 2022 (Houston, TX).